arcadiapage/arcadiapage.github.io/_posts/2020-09-29-why-infps-need-to-visualize-their-goals.md

 The key to making the first step towards any goal is to have a strong mental vision.
 Visualizing builds desire, and desire is the fuel for motivation.
 If you're lacking motivation for a goal, it may be time to return to your vision and make some adjustments.
 Adjust it until it lights a fire inside of you.

-As an INFP, I also love visualizing my goals in detail, because it makes it easier for me to know how to reach them even without an elaborate plan or a time frame.
+As an INFP, I love visualizing my goals in detail because it makes it easier for me to know how to reach them even without an elaborate plan or a time frame.
 I hate to admit this, but even if I start with a time frame, I often end up throwing it out.

 After so much visualizing, the fire burning within me is so intense, I reach my goals sooner than I expect because I'm absolutely driven to put in the work.
 In such a state, trying to stick to a time period holds me back.